process-analytics/bpmn-visualization-js/docs/development/testing.md

 ##### When and how to add tests

-You should add visual tests when supporting a new BPMN elements or when the rendering of the BPMN elements change (existing tests are supposed to fail in that case).
+You should add visual tests when:

+* You aim supporting a new BPMN elements or when the rendering of the BPMN elements change (existing tests are supposed to fail in that case).
+<br/><br/>
-`bpmn.rendering.test.ts` drives all visual tests.
-A visual test only requires a BPMN diagram as input, stored in the `test/fixtures/bpmn/non-regression` folder.
+`bpmn.rendering.test.ts` drives all visual tests for this part.
+A visual test only requires a BPMN diagram as input, stored in the
+`test/fixtures/bpmn/non-regression` folder.
 It is automatically considered and use as test input.
+<br/><br/>
+* You have added an interface for handling interactions that manipulates the visible diagram.
+<br/><br/>
+`navigation.diagram.test.ts` drives all visual tests for that part.
+A visual test only requires a BPMN diagram as input.

-The reference image has to be stored in the `test/e2e/__image_snapshots__` folder.
+In both cases the reference images have to be stored in the `test/e2e/__image_snapshots__` folder.

 ##### Tips